thooton/muse/README.md

 # muse
 Muse is a simple python script for creating synthetic textbooks using Google's Gemini Pro API, which is currently providing free access at 60req/min.
+At current rates it generates about 1.2M synthetic tokens every 15 minutes.

 To get started, simply clone or download the repository to your local machine, enter the directory, and run `python3 -m pip install -r requirements.txt`.
 Open `index.py` and replace `GEMINI_API_KEY` with an API key obtained from https://makersuite.google.com/app/apikey.